lnls-sol/nheengatu-linuxlibs/README.md

-# crio-linux-libs: Configurable wrapper for National Instruments C API library
+# Nheengatu Linux Libraries: Configurable wrapper for National Instruments C API library

-This project packages functions for configuring the FPGA CRIO, reading and writing binary and analog variables from and to the FPGA and the labview RT.
+This project provides a layer of communication between the NI FPGA functions/LabviewVI and the EPICS device support.
+It abstracts all complexities generated from identifying whether the variable accessed is from the LabviewRT or the FPGA through a configuration file that is provided upon initialization.
+More information can be found [here](https://github.com/lnls-sol/project-nheengatu/tree/master/docs).

 ## Usage: